apache/velocity-engine/README.txt

 After building Velocity, you can also buld the examples that are included with the Velocity distribution.
 These examples show how to use Velocity in your Java applications and Servlets.
-There also are examples of how to use Anakia, a XML transformation engine and an example of a servlet- based forum application.
+There also are examples of how to use Anakia, a XML transformation engine.

 For more information, please see the README.txt in the examples/ directory.